DISEASE/DISORDER:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-- Onset of motor, sensory and autonomic dysfunction after SCI is usually sudden.
+- Onset of motor, sensory and autonomic dysfunction after traumatic SCI is usually sudden.

-- Spinal shock occurs in the initial hours to days post injury with loss of reflexes below the level of injury.
+- Spinal shock occurs in the initial hours post injury and may last days to weeks.
+It is defined as the loss of reflexes below the level of injury.

 - Motor and sensory recovery depend on the extent and location of the insult; persons with incomplete SCI recover faster and to a greater extent than do those with complete injuries.
 Patients with a higher impairment score (indicating a less severe injury) experience greater and faster rates of motor recovery.